 This concept of truth - not just the truth versus a lie sort of concept - is what the Greeks call "alethia".
-The Jewish people originally used the Hebrew term, emet - meaning fidelity, integrity, trustworthiness, full disclosure, perfection.
-All of these personal attributes, in their ultimate expressions - in their perfect form - the Hebrew people said are attributes of God Himself.
-So truth - emet - is what God is.
-All that is right, all that is good, love, peace, joy - in their perfect form - is what God is.
-God is Truth.
-When John uses the word "truth" in his Gospel, like when Jesus says, "I am the way, the truth and the life; I came to testify to the truth"...John is talking about God.
-Jesus is God's revelation, God's self-disclosure, the Word made flesh, God's perfect love for us to see and experience.
-Jesus was the way in which we could know an indescribable, unfathomable God.
+The Jewish people originally used the Hebrew term, emet - meaning fidelity, integrity, trustworthiness, perfection.
+In other words, "truth" involved being in faithful relationship - to be "true" to someone.
+This is where we get the word "troth" - like becoming engaged (betrothed) to someone.
+Truth - emet - is what God is - perfectly faithful and trustworthy - and God is in faithful relationship with all who choose to be in relationship with him.
+When John uses the word "truth" in his Gospel, like when Jesus says, "I am the way, the truth and the life; I came to testify to the truth", John is talking about the faithfulness of God.
+It is simply what God is.
+Jesus is God's revelation, the Word made flesh, God's perfect love for us to see and experience.
+Jesus was the way in which we could know an indescribable, unfathomable God who is faithful to us.
 Throughout history, God has always come to us in ways that our limited minds can understand - the burning bush that appeared to Moses, the pillar of cloud that led the Israelites out of Egypt, the wind that swept past Elijah...and then, Jesus - the second person of the Trinity.

-Jesus walks like a person, talks like a person, because he is a person.
 We can look at Jesus and understand what we are looking at because Jesus looks like us.
 And he says in John that when we see him, we see God.
 When we know him, we know God.
 There is a problem though.
 We have never seen Jesus.
 We have never spoken to Jesus.
 Jesus took his place at God's right hand long before we were born.

 John gives us the solution today.
 Jesus is preparing his disciples for his approaching death, resurrection, and ascension.
 The disciples are understandably confused and a little frightened by the idea that Jesus will be leaving them.
-But, Jesus reassures them that he will not leave them alone - the Father will send the Spirit to be with them, to keep them connected with Jesus.
+But Jesus reassures them that he will not leave them alone - the Father will send the Spirit to be with them, to keep them connected with Jesus.
 Well, how does that work?
 Why are we connected with Jesus if we have the presence of the Holy Spirit?
 John gives us the answer to that too.
 Jesus says "All that the Father has is mine" and the Spirit "will take what is mine and declare it to you."
 All that the Father is, is in Jesus, and all that Jesus is, is in the Holy Spirit.
 That is the mystery of the Trinity.